jvaquet/ltp/classification/README.md

 # Claim Classification
-This folder contains all the code and data for the classifciation task
+This folder contains all the code and data for the classifciation task.
+All code is written in python and requires the packages listed in `requirements.txt`.

 ## Ipython Notebooks
 In this folder, there are several Ipython notebooks: